Authorisation Process for Retail Credit Firms and Home Reversion Firms

 The Act has been further amended by the Consumer Protection (Regulation of Retail Credit and Credit Servicing Firms) Act 2022 (the 2022 Act).
 The 2022 Act has amended the definition of a Retail Credit Firm in the Act, and means that the activities of a Retail Credit Firm now include entering into a consumer-hire agreement or hire-purchase agreement, and other forms of indirect credit such as Buy Now Pay Later.

-Unregulated firms that have been engaging in activities which now fall within the scope of “relevant activity” under section 28 of the Act may avail of transitional arrangements where a completed Application for Authorisation as a Retail Credit Firm and a completed Declaration Form for availing of Transitional Arrangements as a Retail Credit Firm are submitted to the Central Bank no later than 16 August 2022.
-Firms that make the required submissions of these documents may avail of transitional arrangements whereby they may continue to provide those activities until their application is decided upon.
-The documents to be submitted are provided below under “Documentation Required to Make an Application for Authorisation”.
+Unregulated firms that were engaging in activities which fell within the scope of “relevant activity” under section 28 of the Act could avail of transitional arrangements where a completed Application for Authorisation as a Retail Credit Firm and a completed Declaration Form for availing of Transitional Arrangements as a Retail Credit Firm were submitted to the Central Bank no later than 16 August 2022.
+Firms that made the required submissions of these documents may avail of transitional arrangements whereby they could continue to provide those activities until their application is decided upon.

 Key Definitions under the Act